sarthtalati/v1.1-API-Documentation/source/includes/_organization.md

   }
 }
 ```
 Retrieves the details of zones, stores, store servers, concepts or TILLs configured for the current organization.
+By default, it fetches up to 200 entities.

 ### Resource Information
 | | |